SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: THE MAGNETIC FIELDS OF PROMINENT CMZ MOLECULAR CLOUDS

-Neither the Sticks nor the Stone clouds show any evidence of interaction with the M0.20-0.030 shell.
+Neither the Sticks nor the Stone clouds show any evidence of interaction with the M0.20-0.033 shell in our observations.
 However, the field coinciding with and surrounding the Stone cloud is noticeably more warped than that of the Sticks cloud.
 The Stone cloud in particular is too far in projection from the M0.20-0.033 shell for the curvature of the magnetic field in that region to be explained by interaction with that shell.
 Instead, the curvature could be the deformation of an initially vertical magnetic field induced by the orbital motion of the TLP cloud complex as it moves through the field.
-Additional analysis is needed to determine the connection between the properties of the TLP clouds and the larger field structure.

-An explanation for the differences in the magnetic field geometries observed between the Straw, the Sticks, and the Stone cloud could be differences in mass between the different clouds.
-There is a distinct brightness gradient in the $I_{250}$ emission from the clouds in the TLP (where the brightness here is proportional to the column density), with the Straw cloud being the faintest and M0.068-0.75 being the brightest.
-The differences in mass for the clouds in the TLP could indicate changes in the magnetic critical parameter which quantifies the relative importance of the magnetic field and self-gravity within these clouds \citep{Guerra2023}.
+An explanation for the differences in the magnetic field geometries observed between the Straw, Sticks, and Stone clouds could be due to differences in column density, as can be seen from the Herschel column density maps of the GC \citep{Molinari2011}, with the Straw cloud being the least dense and the Stone being the most dense.
+This column density gradient could indicate changes in the magnetic critical parameter which quantifies the relative importance of the magnetic field and self-gravity within these clouds \citep[e.g.,][]{Nakano1978}.

-A difference in the critical parameter between the clouds could indicate changes in the tendency of the clouds to contract and form stars \citep{Nakano1978}.
-This possibility is consistent with recent star formation rate (SFR) estimates obtained by the CMZoom survey that found an SFR of 6.4$\rm\pm$3.8 \msun\ yr$^{-1}$ for the Stone cloud compared to 0.4$\rm\pm$0.3 \msun\ yr$\rm^{-1}$ for the Straw cloud \citep{Hatchfield2023}.
-The higher SFR of the Stone cloud increases the likelihood of there being outflowing winds within this cloud, similar to the bubble observed by \citet{Henshaw2019} within the Brick.
+A difference in the magnetic critical parameter between the clouds could indicate changes in the tendency of the clouds to contract and form stars \citep{Nakano1978}.
+This possibility is consistent with recent star formation rate (SFR) estimates obtained by the CMZoom survey.
+They found an SFR of 6.4$\rm\pm$3.8 10$^{-3}$\msun\ yr$^{-1}$ for the Stone cloud compared to 0.4$\rm\pm$0.3 10$^{-3}$\msun\ yr$\rm^{-1}$ for the Straw cloud \citep{Hatchfield2024}.
+The higher SFR of the Stone cloud increases the likelihood of there being outflowing winds within this cloud.
+However, it remains unclear what the cause for the different magnetic field distribution could be.
 Follow-up work is necessary to determine whether it is the orbital motion of the TLP or differences in the presence of stellar winds between the clouds that best explains the differences in the magnetic field seen for the Sticks and the Stone cloud.